 Beta

-Learning about Detroit by talking to every person isn’t possible - it’s just too hard and expensive.
-Luckily, we can use mathematical equations to figure out how many people we need to talk to in any area to get an general idea of what people think.
-But we had a problem: Detroit’s council districts are too big, and Detroit neighborhoods are too different from each other for this method to work easily.
-To fix this, the project team came up with “Neighborhood Zones”.
-These zones make sure our data is reportable while also respecting Detroit’s neighborhood boundaries.
-In this post, we’ll explain how we make these zones and why they help us get better information.
+Learning about Detroit by talking to every single resident is impossible.
+The Census Bureau tries to do this every ten years with the Decennial Census, at enormous cost.
+We don’t have the resources of the Census Bureau, but luckily, we can use math to figure out how many Detroiters we need to talk to in any geographic area to get a general idea of what the larger population thinks.
+But we had another problem: Detroit’s council districts are too big for their data to be useful at a neighborhood level, and most of Detroit’s neighborhoods are too small for data collection to be practical.
+To fix this, the group that created the NVI came up with “neighborhood zones.”
+These zones help us ensure data accuracy, privacy, and utility.
+In this post, we’ll explain how these zones came to be and why they help NVI provide better information.

 Why Were Neighborhood Zones Created?